 Salinger was impressed with Hemingway's friendliness and modesty, despite his gruff public persona.
 Hemingway was impressed with Salinger's writing, saying of the author, "Jesus, he has a helluva talent."
 The two men began corresponding; Salinger would later say that his talks with Hemingway were among his few positive memories of the war.

 As the war continued, Salinger was assigned to a counter-intelligence division, where he used his fluency in French and German to interrogate prisoners of war.
 He would become one of the first American soldiers to enter a liberated concentration camp.

 He later told his daughter, "You never really get the smell of burning flesh out of your nose entirely, no matter how long you live."
-The war would leave lasting psychological scars on Salinger; he had to be hospitalized for combat stress for a few weeks after the defeat of Germany.
+The war would leave lifelong psychological scars on Salinger; he had to be hospitalized for combat stress for a few weeks after the defeat of Germany.

 After he recovered, Salinger signed up for a six-month period of "denazification" duty in Germany.
 During this time, he fell in love with and married a German girl named Sylvia Welter.
 He brought her back with him to the U.S., but the marriage only lasted eight months, and Sylvia returned to Germany.

 In the late 1940s, Salinger became a follower of Zen Buddhism, the first of many spiritual pursuits.
 He resumed his writing career, and in 1948, submitted a new story to The New Yorker titled A Perfect Day For Bananafish.
 The editors were so impressed with the story that they accepted it immediately and signed the author to a contract.

 A Perfect Day For Bananafish was the first story that introduced Salinger's recurring characters, the troubled Glass family, consisting of two retired vaudeville performers and their seven precocious children, Seymour, Buddy, Boo Boo, Walt, Walker, Zooey, and Franny.